Chemical free swimming has been big news this week.

 If it’s wild swimming, lots of plants, low tech and a pond like appearance then a swimming pond is probably best for you.
 These emulate a truly wild swimming experience but are complex to build structurally as they need very specific design characteristics and carefully planted regeneration zones.
 More information about swimming ponds can be found on our website.

 On the other hand, if it’s 100% chemical free, clean, clear water and relatively wildlife free swimming and flexible design you are looking for or the ability to heat your pool then you need to build a natural swimming pool.

 If this is the case, keep reading for our top tips for building your own affordable DIY natural pool.

 1. Keep your design simple

 Keep the bespoke design features to a minimum.
-Whilst shallows, natural stone walls and water features look great, they all add expense and difficulty in construction of a DIY natural swimming pool.
+Whilst shallows, natural stone walls and water features look great, they all add expense and difficulty in construction of DIY natural swimming pools.

 2. Go with a flat bottom